 For Client Agencies

 One of the Department of Justice's fundamental duties is to provide outstanding legal services to our state government.
 Every day, our lawyers strive to make government work better for Oregonians.
 Through its General Counsel Division, the Department of Justice advises state agencies and officials on legal issues pertaining to their responsibilities.
 Attorneys in this division are assigned as contact attorneys.
-Who is my agency's contact attorney? (doc)
+Who is my agency's contact attorney? (pdf)

 Legal Record Preparation